Health risks

 General feeling of being unwell

 Several countries require proof of vaccination, even after a layover in a country where yellow fever is present.
 It is crucial to be aware of this requirement!
 To avoid issues at the border, check the current status of yellow fever advice for each country you visit.
-KLM Health Services can provide further information.
-It is wise to verify this well in advance of your departure.
-Some countries set a 10-day waiting period after vaccination before allowing entry.
-Last-minute vaccination will not be effective in this situation.
+The lifetime validity of the yellow fever vaccine is not accepted by the Congolese and South Sudanese government.
+The vaccine must not have been given more than 10 years ago.
+During an appointment at KLM Health Services, you will receive information tailored to your personal situation.
+It is advisable to check this well before departure: some countries have a 10-day period after vaccination before entry is allowed.
+Last-minute vaccination will then be ineffective.

 More information